Quality and Safety of Food and FeedPhoto: ATB

 A continuous increase in demand for food caused by population growth represents a serious challenge for the humankind.
 Even in regions where food is plentiful, safety of the food cycle is increasingly important.
 Improvin…

-Packaging of fresh products such as fruit and vegetables is necessary to extend shelf life and increase safety.
+Packaging of fruit and vegetables is necessary to extend shelf life and increase safety.
 The use of plastic packaging is increasingly coming under criticism.
-An alternative can be the coating - a t…
+An alternative can be the coating - a thin film on the surfac…

 PulpIng – Entwicklung einer Kürbisfruchtmarkzubereitung durch Anwendung eines nachhaltigen und integrierten Technikkonzepts.
 Teilvorhaben Nicht-thermische Verfahren und Aspekte der Produktsicherheit bzw. -quali… ▶